Employment

 Notes

-- Make sure ISSA receives a copy of your EAD card when it arrives.
+• Make sure you upload a copy of your EAD card when it arrives via iStart, so ISSA can add it to your record.

 F-1 Optional Practical Training (OPT)

-Students who have been in F-1 status for at least one academic year are eligible for Optional Practical Training (OPT) which is temporary employment in their field of study for purposes of gaining practical experience.
-Students are eligible for an additional year of OPT at each higher degree level (i.e. Bachelor’s, Master’s, PhD.)
+Students who have been in F-1 status for at least one academic year are eligible for Optional Practical Training (OPT), which is temporary employment in their field of study for purposes of gaining practical experience.
+Students are eligible for OPT at each higher degree level (i.e., Bachelor’s, Master’s, PhD.)

 The Four Types of OPT